-Parachute Training Organisations (PTOs) are preparing to resume operations in July with safety measures in place to minimise the risk of transmission of Covid-19.
-For full members who have already renewed, their renewal for the next subscription year, 1 April 2021 to 31 March 2022, will include a discount for the three-month period this year, April to June inclusive, when our sport was grounded.
+Parachute Training Organisations (PTOs) are preparing to resume operations once again with safety measures in place to minimise the risk of transmission of Covid-19.

 DfT and CAA guidance updated

-Every skydiver should make an informed decision regarding when they wish to return to skydiving.
+Skydivers should make an informed decision as to when they wish to return to skydiving.
 This decision needs to be made weighing up their own perception of their risk.
 Factors they should consider when making this decision could include (but are not limited to) their age, gender, health, employment, and home situation.

 Tandem instructors – who spend longer periods of time in very close confines with multiple students per day – should consider this in their own personal risk assessment.